LeemanGeophysicalLLC/knowledgebase/docs/RTD_Interface/rtd_interface.md

 using your interface easier!
 Contact us with any questions on which accessories are appropriate for your deployment or for custom integration services.

-### 4 Position Plug-In Terminal Block 1-0001141
+### 4 Position Plug-In Terminal Block
+<a href="https://leemangeophysical.com/product/4-position-terminal-block-plug-female-sockets/" target="_blank" rel="noopener noreferrer">1-0001141</a>
 Extra 4 position terminal blocks make having spare pre-wired RTDs on hand possible and allow for rapid swap out of sensing elements.

-### 5 Position Plug-In Terminal Block 1-0001149
+### 5 Position Plug-In Terminal Block
+<a href="https://leemangeophysical.com/product/5-position-terminal-block-plug-female-sockets/" target="_blank" rel="noopener noreferrer">1-0001149</a>
 Extra 4 position terminal blocks make having spare pre-wired RTDs on hand possible and allow for rapid swap out of sensing elements.